 Step 4.
 Configure firewall rules for Jenkins.

-Allow 8080 tcp port in OS firewall for Jenkins:
+Allow 8080 TCP port in OS firewall for Jenkins:

 Step 5.
 Setting up Jenkins.

-For start setting up our Jenkins, we need to visit its web dashboard running on port 8080. so open your browser and see your public IP address or your Domain name followed by the port number through it:
+To start setting up our Jenkins, we need to visit its web dashboard running on port 8080. so open your browser and see your public IP address or your Domain name followed by the port number through it:

 When you first access a new Jenkins instance, you are asked to unlock it using an automatically generated password: